Property (T) for fiber products: Preliminaries

+All the results here, except the first one, will be required in \S\ref{sec-ns}.
+The first result is about when an extension of a group with Property (T) has Property (T). \begin{lemma} \cite[Remark 1.7.7]{BdlHV} Given a short exact sequence of groups

-Now we state some results that we will need.
-The first result states that in a group having Property (T), one can choose almost invariant vectors as close to invariant vectors as one wishes.
+$G$ has Property (T) if and only if $Q$ has Property (T) and $(G,N)$ has relative Property (T). \end{lemma} The next result states that in a group having Property (T), one can choose almost invariant vectors as close to invariant vectors as one wishes.

 \begin{prop} \cite[Chapitre 1, Proposition 16]{dlHV} Let $K$ be a compact generating set of a group $G$ having Property (T).
 Given any $0<\delta\le 2$, there exists $\epsilon>0$, such that in any unitary representation $(\pi,V_\pi)$ of $G$, if $v$ is a $(K,\epsilon)$-invariant unit vector, then there exists an invariant unit vector $w\in V_\pi$, such that $\|v-w\|<\delta$. \end{prop}